Terminology for Bonding Solutions in Disposable Hygiene

-Molecular weight: The weight of a molecule, which depends on the number and types of atoms, can affect how a substance behaves.
+Molecular weight: The weight of a molecule, which depends on the number and types of atoms.
+It can affect how a substance behaves.
 For example, molecular weight will impact the viscosity of a polymer and may affect the volatility of a chemical.

 Monomer: A single molecule that forms the repeating unit in a polymer.

-Morphology: Refers to the physical organization of polymer molecules within the material.
+Morphology: Refers to the physical organisation of polymer molecules within the material.
 Morphology can greatly affect how a material behaves in different circumstances.

 Naphtha: A flammable oil containing a variety of hydrocarbons, naphtha may be obtained from coal but more often from crude and shale oil.
 Naphtha is used as feedstock for the petrochemical industry.
-It is often transformed into ethylene, propylene, and other olefins.
+It is transformed by steam-cracking into ethylene, propylene, and other olefins.